 William "Woody" Grantham, a long-time partner with Sergio Tomasoni in the large tanker operation T&G Inc at Chandler AZ, established IAR as an associate company during the 1980s.
-IAR offered the same range of spraying, fire attack, oil-slick dispersant and Government contract transport tasks as T&G Inc, from the same office block at Goodyear Memorial Airfield, Chandler AZ (closed to operations circa 2005).
+IAR offered the same range of spraying, fire attack, oil-slick dispersant and Government contract transport tasks as T&G Inc, from the same office block at Goodyear Memorial Airfield, Chandler AZ.
+The airfield was closed to operations in 2005.

 T&G Inc/T&G Aviation Inc had built up a fleet of tanker Douglas DC-7s used for spraying and fire attack with 3,000 gallon belly tanks.
 Their DC-7s had been deployed to Africa on locust plague spraying contracts during the 1980s.
 T&G Inc acquired a number of military surplus Lockheed C-130As via the US Forestry Service from 1989, and equipped them with the removable RADS retardant delivery system.
 Two were operated in France on fire attack contracts.